-Meditation is perhaps the most important tool we have to harness the power of our minds, cultivate peace and wellbeing, and increase our productivity.
+Meditation is perhaps the most important tool we have to harness the power of our minds, cultivates peace and wellbeing, and increases our productivity.
 Additionally, meditation helps us increase our emotional intelligence, resiliency, and efficacy.
 A growing number of studies demonstrate that meditation can increase the quality of life for just about anyone.

 But why is that true?
 And how does it work?

 We have 5 main categories of brainwaves.
 Each brainwave frequency corresponds to different activities.
 For instance, most of us spend the majority of our day in Beta.
 Beta state is the “thinking, functioning, working” brain.
 If we go to a yoga class, we might find ourselves in Theta.
 Theta state is associated with calmness and groundedness.
 When our sleep is dreamless, we usually have gamma waves.
 But monks who have meditated their entire lives are able to reach this state while awake.